Close

 The main difference between a nursing home and an assisted living facility is the type of services provided by each facility.
 Nursing homes provide 24-hour skilled nursing care.
 Nursing home patients typically have more complex health problems that require the services of medical professionals, such as nurses or therapists.

 Assisted living facilities, on the other hand, generally only provide custodial care.
 Residents of assisted living facilities normally do not have complex medical conditions but require regular supervision, such as persons with cognitive issues like dementia, or those who have mobility problems and need help with activities of daily living.
-The elder abuse attorneys at the Law Offices of Ben Yeroushalmi in Los Angeles exclusively represent the victims of abuse and neglect in both nursing homes and assisted living facilities.
+The elder abuse attorneys at Yeroushalmi Law in Los Angeles exclusively represent the victims of abuse and neglect in both nursing homes and assisted living facilities.

 Back to top.